 Official Government Website

-A Legacy for Idaho
+A legacy for Idaho.

 The Idaho Commission on the Arts is eager to engage the Idaho arts community in A250.
 Our constituents include arts and cultural organizations, arts administrators, schools, students, painters, writers, dancers, actors, singers, and tradition bearers across the state.
 To welcome these Idahoans into A250, we have identified the following projects for branding under the America250 in Idaho Commemoration: